How To Make Yacht Insurance Suck Less

 Why We Need Insurance

 Our catamaran is our home, transportation, and everything we own.
 To us, it’s just not worth risking.
 In the past, sailors talked about cruising without insurance and how it wasn’t necessary.
 But the rules are changing.
 Even in the 5 years, we’ve been sailing we’ve noticed more and more places where sailboat insurance is a requirement.
 If you plan to sail around the world, here are some of the reasons why you may need yacht insurance.

 - Many countries are mandating insurance for entering yachts (Australia, Portugal, and others).
-And some countries like Panama and Ecuador have required proof of insurance when checking into the country.
+And some countries like Panama and Ecuador have required proof of insurance from us when checking into the country.

 - Marina’s, Mooring Balls, and Haul Out Yards will require proof of insurance.

 - If you have a loan on your vessel, the bank will most likely require insurance.

 - Hit and Run Boaters are also a thing.
 Insurance is expensive and many boaters choose to go without.
 Imagine when that person accidentally bashes into your boat while you’re on a provision run…it’s not likely they’re going to drop the hook, dinghy over and leave a note on your boat with their contact info.
 Shoot, even if you see them do it what are the chance you’re going to get money out of them?
 If you have ‘hit and run’ coverage your insurance company will pay for the repairs.

 - Liability!
 There are a lot of scenarios we could talk about here (dragging anchor, busting off a mooring, hitting a $10,000,000 mega yacht at a fancy marina) and it’s all about what else we could damage that isn’t our boat.
 If we were to run up a reef, we become responsible for not only the removal and repair of our vessel but any damage to the reef, the property we’re on, and even the government agencies that maintain the oceans/fisheries.
 Talk about going bankrupt in a hot second!